awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/get-started-exercise.md

 1. **Configuring output** – In this exercise, you don't configure any output\.
 That is, you don't persist data in the in\-application stream that your application creates to any external destination\.
 Instead, you verify query results in the console\.
 Additional examples in this guide show how to configure output\.
-For one example, see [Example: Simple Alerts](app-simple-alerts.md)\.
+For one example, see [Example: Creating Simple Alerts](app-simple-alerts.md)\.

 **Important**
 The exercise uses the US East \(N\.
 Virginia\) Region \(us\-east\-1\) to set up the application\.
 You can use any of the supported AWS Regions\.